radian-software/straight.el/README.md

 `use-package` integration.
 For backwards compatibility, you can use this syntax instead by customizing `straight-use-package-version`.

+You can disable `use-package` integration entirely by customizing `straight-enable-use-package-integration`.

 ### "Integration" with `package.el`

 By default, `package.el` will automatically insert a call to